spinner

 Description: Post header object

-Recommendation: Remove this from your cscanConfig.js if you are not using it.
+Recommendation: Comment/Remove from your cscanConfig_v5.2.js if you are not using it.

 This is a Javascript Object Representing the Headers to send with the Fetch API call. cScanTWAIN utilizes the Javascript Fetch API for uploading and if this directive is set then it will be sent in the headers object.
 May be useful for sending to a third party backend storage such as Amazon S3.